Welcome to Stripe.

 7. Settlement and Payout Schedule

 c.
 Settlement to third party recipients: We may offer you the ability to have funds settled to another person (a “third party recipient”) as instructed by you to Stripe (including by transferring all or part of the positive balance in your Stripe Account to the Stripe Account of such third party recipient), instead of settling funds to your Payout Account.
-If Stripe or a Payment Method Acquirer (including SPUKL and Valitor) settle funds to a third party recipient (or transfers all or part of the balance in your Stripe Account to the Stripe Account of a third party recipient) as instructed by you, you agree that this satisfies Stripe’s obligations (and any applicable Payment Method Provider’s and Payment Method Acquirer’s obligations) to settle funds to you, and we will promptly update your Stripe Account balance to reflect such settlement or transfer.
+If SPUKL or a Payment Method Acquirer settles funds to a third party recipient (or transfers all or part of the balance in your Stripe Account to the Stripe Account of a third party recipient) as instructed by you, you agree that this satisfies Stripe’s obligations (and the obligations of any applicable Payment Method Provider and/or any Payment Method Acquirer) to settle funds to you, and we will promptly update your Stripe Account balance to reflect such settlement or transfer.

 d.
 Multi-currency Processing: We may offer you the ability to have funds settled to your Payout Account in a currency different from the one in which you accepted payment from a customer (“Multi-Currency Processing”).
 To use this service, you must provide us with a valid Payout Account for each currency for which you request settlement, based on our list of available settlement currencies.
 We may add or remove currencies from our list of available settlement currencies at any time.
 If you use Multi-Currency Processing, we will identify at the time of the Charge (for example, through the API), the conversion rate that will apply to the Charge.
 If you Refund a Charge, the conversion rate that will apply will be the rate in effect at the time of the Refund, not the Charge.
 By submitting a Charge or Refund you will be deemed to have accepted the applicable conversion rate.
 You may choose not to use the Multi-Currency Processing service at any time.
 You may also change the Payout Account information or other settings associated with your use of Multi-Currency Processing, but any such changes will only affect subsequent Charges.